KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The male Twi'lek head has clipping issues with certain animations [ISSUE #84](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/84)
 - The order of events in the Taris to Dantooine sequence didn't match what was implied in the conversation: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/) (Partial) [ISSUE #56](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/56)
 - The pause animation on the Star Forge when confronting Bastila had the wrong participant: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+- The player can freeze during conversation with Ajuur in the Taris Upper City cantina: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #88](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/88)
+- The player doesn't face their opponent at the start of matches in the Taris Upper City duel arena: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #76](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/76)
 - The player was briefly visible before the game was supposed to actually start
 - The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 - The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
+- The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (reported by DarthParametric)
 - The selection icon for the Garage Head's desk in the Vulkar base is positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)
-- The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (reported by DarthParametric)
 - There is an inaccessible container in The One's compound
 - Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)
 - Two Sith archaeologists are female instead of male: [Male Sith Archaeologist Restoration 1.0](http://deadlystream.com/forum/files/file/1204-male-sith-archaeologist-restoration/)